grrowl/styledForms/README.md

 });
 ```

+There's no default images provided, but for the checkboxes and radio inputs it's spritesheet with 4 images for each state (unchecked, unchecked focus, checked, checked focus), and just the selectbox replacement for selects.
+Take a look in *styledForms.css* to see how the images transform to styles.

 At the moment it doesn't actually leverage any jQuery functionality apart from the most basic plugin wrapping, this is subject to change in future to bring down codesize and strengthen compatability.
 I encourage you to fork this if you can contribute.